college news | research news | people | events | FYI

 Science | 11.4.11

-Over the past 50 years, the services ecosystems provide (such as clean air and water, fertile soil and animal habitats) have declined substanially as a direct result of converting land to produce foods, fuels and fibers.
+Over the past 50 years, the services ecosystems provide (such as clean air and water, fertile soil and animal habitats) have declined substantially as a direct result of converting land to produce foods, fuels and fibers.
 Seven of the world's leading environmental scientists, including David Tilman (EEB) and Stephen Polasky (EEB/Applied Economics), both members of the National Academy of Sciences, met to discuss strategies to pay for these services to sustain them.
-Mecahnisms used to subsidize farming, forestry and aquaculture provide models, but also reveal pitfalls.
+Mechanisms used to subsidize farming, forestry and aquaculture provide models, but also reveal pitfalls.
 “We need new market mechanisms that reward farmers for the quality of the water that leaves their lands, and for other important ecosystem services,” says Tilman.
-Read more

 Open source ecology takes root